 The main benefit of the flipped classroom is that learning becomes student-centred and can be tailored to meet individual needs.
 The flipped classroom model is not necessarily new—indeed it is the basis for learning situations like traditional seminar groups where students are expected to do reading outside of the classroom and then to meet for discussion around the reading.
 The ease with which students can now be provided with a plethora of multi-media resources online, however, means that the ‘seminar’ model can be applied to a wide range of teaching contexts.
 This can both free the lecturer from repeating the same content year after year, and allow students to access and engage with content in times and places that make sense for them.
 Most importantly, however, the flipped classroom model means that in-class time can be devoted to active application of the learning, including: questions; discussion; group work; and short- and long-term projects.

 Best Practice Tips

 - Before you begin producing your online materials, ensure that you know how the out-of-class resources fit in with the in-class activities, and how these relate to the module assessments.
-Students should be able to see clear connections among these three components — the pre-reading should relate directly to the in-class activities, which in turn should be integral parts of the formative and/or summative assessments.
+Students should be able to see clear connections among these three components, i.e. the pre-class input should relate directly to the in-class activities, which in turn should be integral parts of the formative and/or summative assessments.

 - The flipped classroom model does require early planning, especially if content like live lectures or demonstrations will be replaced by video or podcasts.
-In this case, some things to consider are:
+In this case, here are some things to consider:

-- Are the current resources fit for purpose? (e.g. are your PowerPoint slides sufficient, or would you need a way to video free-hand writing and drawing as well?
-How easy will it be to film the lab space you usually use for a demonstration, or will you have to find a different space?)
+- Are the current resources fit for purpose? (e.g. are your PowerPoint slides sufficient, or would you need a way to record free-hand writing and drawing as well? how easy will it be to film the lab space you usually use for a demonstration, or will you have to find a different space?)